isabel8899/Internet.of.Things/FinalAssignment.md

-# Steps for sending signals through Adafruit
+# Steps for using Google agenda to trigger your arduino
 Isabel Erven

 26 - 10 - 2022